jaimejaime19/pixel-image-to-multimesh/README.md

 This can be used to prototype levels for a game without needing to place the assets manually, or even going into the editor really.
 I used it to spawn tons of trees and shrubs on the ground as well as generate walls for a level for this example

-Took inspiration from a similar tool I saw online but couldn't find it anymore.
-Feel free to use this code as I won't be making any changes to it.

 Here's an introduction video that shows some of the various functionality of the script.

 https://github.com/user-attachments/assets/252225f9-eaab-4fd3-a2d9-7589d52c0818